PostgresApp/PostgresApp/README.md

 ## How To Build

-1. Open `PostgreSQL.xcodeproj` in Xcode
+1. Open `Postgres.xcodeproj` in Xcode
 2. Select the "Postgres Binaries" scheme, and build by clicking "Run", or using the keyboard shortcut, `⌘B`.
-3. Once the binaries are finished building, select the "PostgreSQL Mac Application" scheme, and build & run by clicking "Run", or using the keyboard shortcut, `⌘R`.
+3. Once the binaries are finished building, select the "Postgres Mac Application" scheme, and build & run by clicking "Run", or using the keyboard shortcut, `⌘R`.

 ## Under the Hood

-PostgreSQL.app bundles the Postgres binaries as auxiliary executables.
+Postgres.app bundles the PostgreSQL binaries as auxiliary executables.
 An `NSTask` runs  `postgres` as a `launchd` service, and is terminated when the app is quit.

-The database data directory is located in the `/var` directory of the PostgreSQL.app Application Support directory.
+The database data directory is located in the `/var` directory of the Postgres.app Application Support directory.
 When the app is launched, it checks for "PG_VERSION" in the directory.
 If it does not exist, `initdb` is run, and later, `createdb` to create a default database for the current user.

 ## Contact